1) Dr. Fernando Ramirez

 the patient’s injury cyst or cavity.
 After surgery, patients received

 ambulatory training.
-Although a few regained substantial improvements, in
+Although a few regained substantial function, in

 most patients improvements were slight as measured by ASIA evaluations of